rbos1995/TTT-Custom-Roles/CONVARS.md

-ttt_traitors_know_swapper             0 // Whether the Traitors are told when a member of the Jester team is really a Swapper ttt_monsters_know_swapper             0 // Whether the Monsters are told when a member of the Jester team is really a Swapper ttt_killers_know_swapper              0 // Whether the Killer is told when a member of the Jester team is really a Swapper
+ttt_traitors_know_swapper             0 // Whether the Traitors are told when a member of the Jester team is really a Swapper ttt_monsters_know_swapper             0 // Whether the Monsters are told when a member of the Jester team is really a Swapper ttt_killers_know_swapper              0 // Whether the Killer is told when a member of the Jester team is really a Swapper ttt_phantom_weaker_each_respawn       0 // Whether a Phantom respawns weaker (1/2 as much HP) each time they respawn, down to a minimum of 1

 // Sprint
 ttt_sprint_enabled             1    // Whether to enable sprinting.
 NOTE: Disabling sprinting doesn't hide the bar on the client UI but it will never change from being 100% full